How to Invoice a Client

 • Document name: Label the invoice document within the header using bold letters

-• Invoice number/ code: Assign dedicated numbers to each invoice to make record-keeping easier.
+• Unique invoice number / code: Assign dedicated numbers to each invoice to make record-keeping easier.
 Simple multi-digit numbers will do, or create a unique code system containing the invoice date and client name.
 This system is more complicated, but it can help you quickly find the exact invoice you need if there are many

 • Invoice date: Include the sending date to prevent late payment and other miscalculations.